nmasse-itix/www.itix.fr/content/english/speaking/red-hat-open-demo-mission-impossible-stop-the-crazy-train-with-ai-and-edge-before-it-is-too-late/index.md

 ---
-title: "Red Hat Open Demo: Mission impossible #1 - Stop the crazy Train with AI and Edge before it is too late"
+title: "Red Hat Open Demo: Mission impossible #1 - Stop the crazy Train with AI and Edge before it is too late!"
 date: 2024-11-05T00:00:00+02:00
 draft: false
 resources: